-\$3,500,000 Bond Anticipation Notes, 2022
+\$3,500,000 Bond Anticipation Notes, 2023 (Renewals)

-This Official Statement, which includes the cover page, has been prepared by the City of Cohoes, Albany County, New York (the "City," "County," and "State," respectively) in connection with the sale by the City of \$3,500,000 principal amount of Bond Anticipation Notes, 2022 (referred to herein as the "Notes").
+This Official Statement, which includes the cover page, has been prepared by the City of Cohoes, Albany County, New York (the "City," "County," and "State," respectively) in connection with the sale by the City of \$995,000 Public Improvement (Serial) Bonds, 2023 (the "Bonds") and \$3,500,000 principal amount of Bond Anticipation Notes, 2023 (Renewals) (the "Notes") (collectively referred to herein as the ("Bonds and Notes").

-The factors affecting the City's financial condition and the Notes are described throughout this Official Statement.
+The factors affecting the City's financial condition and the Bonds and Notes are described throughout this Official Statement.
 Inasmuch as many of these factors, including economic and demographic factors, are complex and may influence the City's tax base, revenues, and expenditures, this Official Statement should be read in its entirety.

-All quotations from and summaries and explanations of provisions of the Constitution and laws of the State and acts and proceedings of the City contained herein do not purport to be complete and are qualified in their entirety by reference to the official compilations thereof, and all references to the Notes and the proceedings of the City relating thereto are qualified in their entirety by reference to the definitive forms of the Notes and such proceedings.
+All quotations from and summaries and explanations of provisions of the Constitution and laws of the State and acts and proceedings of the City contained herein do not purport to be complete and are qualified in their entirety by reference to the official compilations thereof, and all references to the Bonds and Notes and the proceedings of the City relating thereto are qualified in their entirety by reference to the definitive forms of the Bonds and Notes and such proceedings.